Galore Creek mine

 The Galore Creek project is one of the largest undeveloped copper-gold deposits in Canada and in the world.
-The deposit is located in northwestern British Columbia.
+The deposit is located in northwestern British Columbia along Galore Creek, a tributary of the Scud River, which in turn empties into the Stikine River.
 The deposit, situated within an alkalic, silica-undersaturated igneous intrusive complex, has estimated metal contents of 12 billion pounds of copper, 10.7 million oz of gold and 183.1 million oz of silver.
 It was owned 50% by Teck Resources and 50% by NovaGold Resources until 2018, when Newmont purchased NovaGold's share.

 The project is currently in care and maintenance status, managing critical safety, environmental and regulatory compliance activities.